PersistentCloud/immich-slideshow/README.md

 - [OpenWeatherMap](https://openweathermap.org/): for weather data and forecasts.
 An API key is required and should be configured in the .env file.
 - [Immich](https://immich.app/): for the Pictures which are used for the Slideshow.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the GNU General Public License v3.0.
+See the LICENSE.md file for details.